zuozhenggh/learning-library/data-management-library/goldengate/golden-gate-classic/gg-classic-workshop-lab8-ogg-column-conversions/gg-classic-workshop-lab8-ogg-column-conversions.md

 ### Objectives
 Replication of column conversions from relational source to a relational target using GoldenGate

+### Prerequisites
+This lab assumes you have:
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- SSH Private Key to access the host via SSH
+- You have completed:
+    - Lab: Generate SSH Keys
+    - Lab: Prepare Setup
+    - Lab: Environment Setup
+    - Lab: Configure GoldenGate

 Time to Complete -
 Approximately 60 minutes